 The experimental results for all datasets are summarized in \Cref{tab:result-birth}--\ref{tab:result-electricity}.
-To make the results easier to understand, we calculated the ratio of MAE and RMSE for each hierarchical time series forecsting method when the MAE and RMSE of base forecast are set to $1$, and then calculated the mean and standard deviation for series included in the same hierarchical level.
+To make the results easier to understand, we calculated the ratio of MAE and RMSE for each hierarchical time-series forecasting method when the MAE and RMSE of the base forecasts are set to $1$, and then calculated the mean and standard deviation for series included in the same hierarchical level.
 We defined these metrics as relative MAE and relative RMSE, respectively.
 The original MAE and RMSE of all series are listed in the appendix.
 In the tables, the format is ``mean $\pm$ standard deviation.''
-Since top level of hierarchical structure (Level 0) includes only one series, the standard deviation for the series is not shown.
+Since the top level of hierarchical structure (Level 0) includes only one series, the standard deviation for the series is not shown.
 The underlined values indicate the best forecast accuracy in terms of the mean for the corresponding hierarchical level.

 For the Australian births dataset, the validation to decide a parameter for bootstrap resulted in $\alpha=1.0$.
 The proposed method achieved the highest accuracy in most cases.
-In the top level, our proposed method was the only approach that achieved higer accuracy than base forecast.
+In the top level, our proposed method was the only approach that achieved higher accuracy than the base forecast.
 In the bottom level, considering the standard deviation, some series showed significant improvement in forecast accuracy with the proposed method.

-On the Australian tourism dataset, through the validation process, the bootstrap parameter was determined to be $\alpha=0.5$.
-Our proposed method yielded lower forecast accuracy than the existing GLS and MinT reconciliation methods except for the top level.
-This underperformance seemed to be due to the small discrepancy between the forecast error covariance matrix estimated from the observation period and the true covariance matrix in the forecast period.
-This reduced the benefit of explicitly accounting for covariance uncertainty, so our method was not the most effective for this type of data.
+In the Australian tourism dataset, the bootstrap parameter was determined via validation to be $\alpha=0.5$.
+Our proposed method yielded lower forecast accuracy than the existing GLS and MinT reconciliation methods, except for the top level.
+This underperformance seems to be due to a slight discrepancy between the estimated covariance matrix and the true one in the forecast period, which reduced the benefit of explicitly accounting for covariance uncertainty.

-For the Walmart sales, the validation procedure for selecting the bootstrap parameter yielded a value of $\alpha=0.9$.
+For the Walmart sales, the validation procedure for selecting the bootstrap parameter yielded $\alpha=0.9$.
 Our method achieved the highest forecast accuracy for all levels, with substantial performance gains over existing methods.